Download the PDF file of this document by clicking here.

 A. Rock: two inch narrowly graded rock

-B. Soil: Clay or clay loam fertile soil used to infill the gapes
+B. Soil: amended and conditioned clay or clay loam soil used to infill the gaps.

 A. General: Refer to and comply with Section 013300, SUBMITTAL PROCEDURES for procedures and other submittal criteria.